sirdarckcat/ubuntu/Ubuntu.md

 Description:
     This is the source code for the Ubuntu linux kernel for the 22.04 series.
 This source tree is used to produce the flavours: raspi, raspi-nolpae.
+    This kernel is configured to support the widest range of desktop, laptop and server configurations.